OveaTrint/to-do-api/README.md

   source .venv/Scripts/activate
 ```

-3. Make sure you have set your secret and database credentials in an `.env` file
+3. Make sure you have set your secret key and database credentials in an `.env` file
 ```env
 SECRET_KEY="YOUR SECRET KEY"
 DATABSE_PW="YOUR_PW"